 Here are a few of the topics you need to master:

-Conditional statements allow you to execute certain blocks of code depending on whether a condition is or is not met.
-For instance, you could run a block of code if a user’s password is correct, or if a user has not inserted an email address into your program.
+Conditional statements allow you to execute certain blocks of code depending on whether a condition is met.
+For instance, you could run a block of code if a user’s password is correct or if they haven’t inserted an email address.

 Loops allow you to perform repetitive actions in your code.
 For instance, a loop could print out every item in a list to the console, or ask a user to insert a number into a program three times over.
 The main topics you should explore when it comes to loops are: